 What's a stent?

-There are two basic kinds of stents: bare-metal stents and drug-eluting stents.
+Stents can be classified into two categories: bare-metal stents and drug-eluting stents.

-- Bare-metal stents are metal stents with no special coating.
-Bare-metal stents act as simple scaffolding to prop open blood vessels after they're widened with angioplasty.
-As the artery heals, tissue grows around the stent holding it in place.
-However, sometimes an overgrowth of this scar tissue in the arterial lining increases the risk that the artery will become blocked again.
+- Bare-metal stents have no special coating.
+They act as scaffolding to prop open blood vessels after they're widened with angioplasty.
+As the artery heals, tissue grows around the stent, holding it in place.
+However, sometimes an overgrowth of scar tissue in the arterial lining increases the risk of reblockage.

 - Drug-eluting stents are coated with medication that is slowly released (eluted) to help prevent the growth of scar tissue in the artery lining.
-This helps the artery remain smooth and open, ensuring good blood flow through it.
-Drug-eluting stents were developed because in some people who get bare-metal stents, tissue growth over the stent eventually leads to re-blockage.
+This helps the artery remain smooth and open, ensuring good blood flow.

 Many people with heart problems have been successfully treated with drug-eluting stents, preventing the need for more-invasive procedures, such as coronary artery bypass surgery.
-The reduced risk of re-narrowed arteries from drug-eluting stents reduces the need for repeat hospitalization and angioplasty procedures — each of which carry some risk of complications including heart attack and stroke.
+The reduced risk of reblocked arteries from drug-eluting stents reduces the need for repeat angioplasty procedures, which carry the risk of complications such as heart attack and stroke.

 What are your options for treating clogged heart arteries?

 Drug-eluting stents are just one option for treating narrowed heart arteries.
-It's worth remembering that you basically have four options if your arteries become narrowed, each with risks:
+You basically have four options if your arteries become narrowed, each with risks:

 - Bare-metal stents.
 These stents can work well, but have a higher rate of restenosis than do drug-eluting stents.
-If you'll need some type of surgery that's not related to your heart (for example, a stomach or hernia operation) soon after your stent placement, or if you have a bleeding disorder, you may do better with a bare-metal stent.
+If you'll need surgery that's not heart-related (for example, a stomach or hernia operation) soon after your stent placement, or if you have a bleeding disorder, you may do better with a bare-metal stent.

-- Coronary bypass surgery.
+Coronary bypass surgery.
 Bypass surgery is used to divert blood around blocked arteries in the heart.
-This surgery uses a healthy blood vessel taken from your leg, arm, or chest and connects it to the other arteries in your heart so that blood is bypassed around the diseased or blocked area.
-While bypass surgery works well, it's also more invasive than using stents, which means a longer recovery time.
-In addition, the risk of complications for bypass surgery can be higher than with stents.
+The surgeon takes a healthy blood vessel from your leg, arm or chest and connects it to the other arteries in your heart so that blood is bypassed around the diseased or blocked area.

 See more In-depth